rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 - User interaction is required or content is critical to the user flow(see [modal](../../components/modal/))
 - The message contains a rich UI experience(see [modal](../../components/modal/))
 - The User makes a selection that does not change or add content to the page
+- As the Only Indication of an error/s

 ### Anatomy of a Persistent Status notifications